New York Graphic

-The New York Evening Graphic (not to be confused with the earlier Daily Graphic) was a tabloid newspaper published from 1924 to 1932 by Bernarr Macfadden.
+The New York Evening Graphic was a tabloid newspaper published from 1924 to 1932 by Macfadden Publications.
 Exploitative and mendacious in its short life, the Graphic exemplified tabloid journalism and launched the careers of Walter Winchell, Louis Sobol, and sportswriter-turned-columnist and television host Ed Sullivan.

 History

 The New York Evening Graphics founding editor was investigative reporter Emile Gauvreau, who grew up in Connecticut and in Montreal, Quebec, the eldest son of an itinerant French Canadian war hero.
 Gauvreau, a high school drop-out, began his journalism career as a cub reporter on the New Haven Journal-Courrier — alongside part-time Yalies such as Sinclair Lewis — during World War I, and by 1919, had moved on to become the youngest managing editor in the history of the Hartford Courant after only three years on the job.
 He was fired when an investigative project embarrassed "Boss" Roraback, Connecticut's state Republican utilities tycoon J. Henry Roraback.
 In 1924, Gauvreau made his way to New York to seek his fortune on The New York Times under Carr Van Anda, when, as he relates in My Last Million Readers, he was introduced to Macfadden through the publisher's editor in chief, Fulton Oursler, an almost chance encounter which became "the most violent turning point of my life."

 My departure from the Courant, as a result of the medical diploma-mill revelations had injected my name into newspaper stories of investigation.
 A number of those accounts pictured me as some sort of martyr.
 MacFadden, who had no use for doctors, quack or legitimate, was keenly interested in the fight I was waging.
 As a result of our conference I was engaged to organize an afternoon tabloid newspaper to be published in New York under the name The Truth.(...)
 He spoke of his projected newspaper as a crusading daily, which would tell the truth under all circumstances, and I listened to him with enthusiasm."